RickofManc/fresh-casts/README.md

 - __Update Profile__

     In addition to being able to update content they have posted, registered users will be able to update key account details i.e. Username, Email Address, First and Last Name.
-This option will only be visible in the main menus and footer when a user is logged in.
-The next release will allow users to delete their profile, however for know they could use the 'Contact Us' form to request this action.
+This option will only be visible in the Main Menus and Footer when a user is logged in.
+The next release will allow users to delete their profile.
+As a temporary solution, users can use the 'Contact Us' form to request this action.
-    Passwords can also be updated - due to the sensitive nature of this action, users wishing to update their password are taken through to another form.
+    Passwords can also be updated - due to the sensitive and secure nature of this action, users wishing to update their password are taken through to another screen.

 <p align="center">
     <img src="readme-images/Edit_Profile.png" alt="Edit Profile Feature"/>